High-dimensional fillings in Heisenberg groups: Preliminaries

-In this paper, we focus on finding filling inequalities for Carnot groups, which are nilpotent Lie groups provided with a family of scaling automorphisms.
+This paper focuses on Carnot groups, which are nilpotent Lie groups provided with a family of scaling automorphisms.
 Recall that if $G$ is a simply-connected nilpotent Lie group and $\mathfrak{g}$ is its Lie algebra, then the lower central series

 terminates.
 If $\mathfrak{g}_k=\{0\}$ and $\mathfrak{g}_{k-1}\ne \{0\}$, we say that $\mathfrak{g}$ has nilpotency class $k$.
 If there is a decomposition

 such that

 and $[V_i,V_j]\subset V_{i+j}$ for all $i,j\le k$, we call it a grading of $\mathfrak{g}$.
 If $\mathfrak{g}$ has a grading, we can extend the $V_i$ to left-invariant distributions on $G$ and give $G$ a left-invariant metric such that the $V_i$'s are orthogonal.
 With this metric, $G$ is called a Carnot group.